How to buy a mutual fund

 ECS Debit is used by an institution for raising debits to a large number of accounts maintained with bank branches at various locations within the jurisdiction of an ECS Centre for single credit to the bank account of the user institution.
 ECS Debit is useful for payment of mutual fund SIPs, because these are periodic or repetitive in nature and payable to the user institution by large number of investors.

 National Electronic Fund Transfer (NEFT): This is a nationwide payment system facilitating one-to-one funds transfer.
 Under this scheme, individuals, firms and corporate can electronically transfer funds from any bank branch to any individual, firm or corporate having an account with any other bank branch in the country participating in the Scheme.
 Individuals who do not have a bank account (walk-in customers) can also deposit cash (up to R50,000) at the NEFT-enabled branches with instructions to transfer funds using NEFT.
-At present, NEFT operates in hourly batches - there are eleven settlements from 9 AM to 7 PM on weekdays and five settlements from 9 AM to 1 PM on Saturdays.
+At present, NEFT operates in hourly batches - there are twelve settlements from 8 AM to 7 PM on weekdays and six settlements from 8 AM to 1 PM on working Saturdays.

 Electronic Funds Transfer (EFT): This is a paperless method by which money is transferred from one bank account to other bank account without the cheque or currency notes.
 The transaction is done at bank ATM or using Credit Card or Debit card.
 In the RBI-EFT system you need to authorise the bank to transfer money from your bank account to other bank account that is called as beneficiary account.
 Funds transfers using this service can be made from any branch of a bank to any other branch of any bank, both inter-city and intra-city.
 RBI remains intermediary between the sender's bank called as remitting bank and the receiving bank and affects the transfer of funds.
 Using this method, funds are credited into the receiver's account either on the same day or within a maximum period of four days, depending upon the time at which the EFT instructions are given and the city in which the beneficiary account is located.
 Usually the transactions done in first half of the day will get first priority of transfer than the transaction done in second half.

 Real Time Gross Settlement (RTGS): The real time gross settlement is an instantaneous funds-transfer system, wherein the money is transferred in real time.
 With this system you can transfer money to other bank account within two hours.
-In this system there is a limit that you have to transfer money only above R1 lakh and for money below R1 lakh transactions, banks are instructed to offer the NEFT facility to their customers.
+In this system there is a limit that you have to transfer money only above Rs2 lakh and for money below R2222222 lakh transactions, banks are instructed to offer the NEFT facility to their customers.
 This is because; RTGS is mainly used for high value clearing.
-The RTGS facility is available only up to 3 PM and inter-bank transactions are possible up to 5 PM.
+The RTGS facility is available only up to 4:30 PM on weekdays and up to 2:00 PM on working Saturdays.

 Interbank Mobile Payments Service (IMPS) Facility: IMPS is a platform provided by National Payments Corporation of India (NPCI).
 IMPS allows existing unit holders to use mobile technology/instruments as a channel for accessing their bank accounts and initiating inter bank fund transaction in a with convenience and in a secured manner.
 It allows to invest 24*7 via mobile phone.